uranusjr/sqlian/docs/source/quickstart.rst

 but saves you from dealing with column and value clauses and all those ``%(name)s`` stuff.

-You can still use column name and value sequences if you have them already:
+You can still use column name–value sequences if you wish to:

 .. code-block:: python